internetarchive/rclone/backend/vault/README.md

 most recent rclone version.
 If you use an older rclone version, please upgrade to the [latest release](https://github.com/internetarchive/rclone/releases/latest).

 On 2023-04-19 we upgraded to Vault API version 2.
-The previous version 1 of the Vault API is no longer supported.
+Previous versions of the Vault API is no longer supported.
 To be able to use rclone with the new Vault API version, **we ask all users of rclone to upgrade rclone to the [latest release](https://github.com/internetarchive/rclone/releases/latest)**.